 Accommodation: something for everyone.
 From Hosteling Internationals to high end hotels, cheap campsites and backpacker lodges.
 Prices from US$18-20 (dorms) to US$45 for singles.

-Average cost: Staying at a campsite, cooking own food and getting around on foot/hitchhiking will run you less than $40/day.
+Average cost: Staying at a campsite, cooking own food and getting around on foot/hitchhiking will cost you less than US$40/day.
 Stay at a hostel, cook in the kitchen and get around on a backpacker bus for US$40-60/day.
 Long term discounts are of course available.

 South towards Central America will take in the following